Indiana Fever vs. Las Vegas Aces WNBA Odds and Predictions

 Spread

-After their four-point win over the Dream, the Fever enter this matchup as a 1.5-point underdog (via OddsShark.com).
+The Fever were a 1.5-point underdog when these teams clashed on Wednesday.
+They enter this matchup as a 4.5-point underdog (via OddsShark.com).
 Here is a look at how both ball clubs have fared against the spread this season.

-- Indiana holds a 9-4 record against the spread in its last 13 outings at Gainbridge Fieldhouse.
+- Indiana has failed to cover the spread four times in its last five home contests.

+- In their last five matchups against Western Conference opponents, the Fever are 1-4 against the spread.

-- Meanwhile, the Aces are 16-8 ATS in their previous 24 matchups against Indiana.
+- Meanwhile, the Aces are undefeated against the spread in their last five outings.

-- Las Vegas is 4-1 ATS in its last five "road" contests against the Fever.
+- Las Vegas is 4-1 ATS in its last five road games.

-- The Aces are a perfect 4-0 ATS in their last four matchups against Eastern Conference foes.
+- The Aces are a staggering 17-8 ATS in their last 25 matchups against Indiana.

 Over/Under

-- The total has gone UNDER seven times in the Fever's last nine games against teams with a winning record.
+- The total has gone UNDER eight times in the Fever's last 10 games against teams with a winning record.

-- The UNDER total is 7-2 in Indiana's last nine outings against the Aces.
+- The UNDER total is 8-2 in Indiana's last 10 outings against the Aces.

-- In the Fever's last seven "home" contests against Las Vegas, the UNDER total is 6-1.
+- In the Fever's last five "home" contests against Las Vegas, the UNDER total is 5-0

-- The UNDER total holds a 12-5 mark in Las Vegas's last 17 contests against teams with a winning record.
+- The UNDER has a 13-5 record in Las Vegas's last 18 contests against teams with a winning record.

-- The total has gone UNDER seven times in the previous nine meetings between these teams.
+- The UNDER total holds a 5-0 mark the last five times these teams have played in Indiana.

 Player Prop Bets